 '''

-import sys, traceback, Ice
+import sys, Ice

 import Demo

-status = 0

-ic = None

-try:

-ic = Ice.initialize(sys.argv)
+with Ice.initialize(sys.argv) as communicator:

-base = ic.stringToProxy("SimplePrinter:default -p 10000")
+base = communicator.stringToProxy("SimplePrinter:default -p 10000")

 printer = Demo.PrinterPrx.checkedCast(base)

 if not printer:

 raise RuntimeError("Invalid proxy")

-printer.printString("Hello World!")
+printer.printString("Hello World!") '''

-except:

-traceback.print_exc()

-status = 1

-if ic:

-Clean up

-try:

-ic.destroy()

-except:

-traceback.print_exc()

-status = 1

-sys.exit(status)

-'''

-Note that the overall code layout is the same as for the server: we use the same try and except blocks to deal with errors.
-The code in the try block does the following:
+Note that the overall code layout is the same as for the server: we use the same with block.
+The code does the following:

 - 1. As for the server, we initialize the Ice run time by calling Ice.initialize. - 2.
 The next step is to obtain a proxy for the remote printer.
 We create a proxy by calling stringToProxy on the communicator, with the string "SimplePrinter:default -p 10000".
 Note that the string contains the object identity and the port number that were used by the server.
 (Obviously, hard-coding object identities and port numbers into our applications is a bad idea, but it will do for now; we will see more architecturally sound ways of doing this when we discuss IceGrid.) - 3.
-The proxy returned by stringToProxy is of type Ice.ObjectPrx, which is at the root of the inheritance tree for interfaces and classes.
+The proxy returned by stringToProxy is of type Ice.ObjectPrx, which is at the root of the inheritance tree for interfaces.
 But to actually talk to our printer, we need a proxy for a Demo::Printer interface, not an Object interface.
 To do this, we need to do a down-cast by calling Demo.PrinterPrx.checkedCast.
-A checked cast sends a message to the server, effectively asking "is this a proxy for a Demo::PrinterInterface?"
+A checked cast sends a message to the server, effectively asking "is this a proxy for a Demo::Printer interface?"
 If so, the call returns a proxy of type Demo.PrinterPrx; otherwise, if the proxy denotes an interface of some other type, the call returns None. - 4.
 We test that the down-cast succeeded and, if not, throw an error message that terminates the client. - 5.
 We now have a live proxy in our address space and can call the printString method, passing it the time-honored "Hello World!" string.
 The server prints that string on its terminal.